reviewboard/reviewboard/docs/manual/extending/extensions/distribution.rst

 Any static files (such as css, html, and javascript) the extension requires should be listed in the extension class's ``css_bundles`` or ``js_bundles`` attributes.
-Providing you are using the py:func:`setup` method from :py:mod:`reviewboard.extensions.packaging`, all listed CSS and JavaScript media bundles will be automatically compiled, minified, combined, and packaged along with your extension.
+Providing you are using the :py:func:`setup` method from :py:mod:`reviewboard.extensions.packaging`, all listed CSS and JavaScript media bundles will be automatically compiled, minified, combined, and packaged along with your extension.